 Initially, I was not a fan of digital books.
 Bibliosmia is real, and most lovers of the printed page miss the smell of a good book when we download words into our handheld devices.
 Over time, however, I have come to appreciate the advantages of the modern eBook.

 I used to sit for hours in libraries reading and researching or browsing the selections in my favorite bookstores (something I still enjoy), but the convenience of electronic books has become part of my reading experience.
 I love that I can simply go online from the comfort of my home or study and search for a book, and with the click of a button instantly purchase and download it to all of my devices.

-The eBook has vastly improved since it was first introduced, and when a book is properly formatted for electronic publication, the available features make it hard to beat.
-I published the paperback version of my book on 24 February 2021, with the intention of releasing a digital version soon after.
-I am pleased to announce that as of 31 May 2021, The Moses Scroll is now available in paperback and Kindle.
+The eBook has vastly improved since it was first introduced, and when a book is properly formatted for electronic publication (as The Moses Scroll is), the available features make it hard to beat.
+I published the paperback version of my book on 24 February 2021.
+I followed this with the release of the Kindle version on 31 May 2021, and the hardcover on 16 September of the same year.

 The Kindle version provides some special features.
 First, the book is instantly delivered digitally to the reader’s device.
 There are plenty of eBook readers available as well as Apps for smartphones and tablets.
 These popular E-readers and Apps for iOS and Android devices provide the reader with options suited to one’s personal preferences.
 In settings, one can choose the page color, line spacing, font size, and style.
 The reader can search the text, highlight sections, and even create flashcards or add personal notes.
 Readers can choose between continuous scrolling and a simulated, page-turning animation that gives one the feel of a printed book.
 Readers of eBooks can mark their location with a bookmark and switch between synced devices with no need to remember the last page read on another device.
 The electronic book also provides the reader with estimates for the reading time remaining.
 To learn more of the features available in the Kindle edition, see the information here.